 Faculty, staff, and student workers at Arizona’s largest public university are unionizing.

-Arizona State University announced Thursday that it would join the University of Arizona as part of the United Campus Workers of Arizona, part of the Communication Workers of America.
+Arizona State University announced Thursday that it would join the University of Arizona as part of the United Campus Workers of Arizona, a local chapter of the larger, national Communication Workers of America.

 UA went public about the union earlier this year, calling it Arizona’s first “wall-to-wall” statewide union for university campus workers.